‘One of the most powerful artworks of all time’

 What does ‘Leviathan’ refer to?

 ‘Leviathan’ is a biblical beast1 and while the intention might not have been to replicate its negative energy, Kapoor’s sculpture is an inflated artwork of giant proportion.
-It is situated at the square meter nave of the neoclassical and art nouveau building with both it’s inside and outside being expressive to visitors.
+It is situated at the square meter nave of the neoclassical and art nouveau building, both inside and outside being expressive to visitors.

 How was it made?